Will Smith Player Props: Dodgers vs. Yankees

 Will Smith At The Plate

-- Smith has had at least one RBI in 46.2% of his games this season (18 of 39), with more than one RBI eight times (20.5%).
-He has also accounted for three or more of his team's runs in three contests.
+- Smith has had at least one RBI in 45.0% of his games this year (18 of 40), with two or more RBI eight times (20.0%).
+He has also been responsible for three or more of his team's runs in three contests.

-- He has scored in 25 of 39 games this season, and more than once 3 times.
+- In 62.5% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (7.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.